obss/jury/README.md

 To see more, check the [official Jury blog post](https://medium.com/codable/jury-evaluating-performance-of-nlg-models-730eb9c9999f).

+## 🔥 News

+* (2023.10.03) Jury paper is out currently is on [arxiv](https://arxiv.org/abs/2310.02040).
+Please cite this paper if your work use Jury, and if your publication material will be submitted to the venues after this date.
-**Public notice:** You can reach our official [Public Notice](https://docs.google.com/document/d/1mFFT0cR8BUHKJki8mAg6b36QhmsRxvKR3pwOlcxbnss/edit?usp=sharing) document that poses a claim about plagiarism of the work, *jury*, presented in this codebase.
+* (2023.07.30) **Public notice:** You can reach our official [Public Notice](https://docs.google.com/document/d/1mFFT0cR8BUHKJki8mAg6b36QhmsRxvKR3pwOlcxbnss/edit?usp=sharing) document that poses a claim about plagiarism of the work, *jury*, presented in this codebase.

-# Available Metrics
+## Available Metrics

 The table below shows the current support status for available metrics.